dymmond/lilya/docs/en/docs/context.md

 !!!
 Danger
-    When using the `session` object, you **must** install the [SessionMiddleware](./middleware.md#sessioncontextmiddleware) and the [SessionContextMiddleware](./middleware.md#sessioncontextmiddleware) in this specific order as the order matters or an `RuntimeError` exception is raised.
+    When using the `session` object, you **must** install the [SessionMiddleware](./middleware.md#sessioncontextmiddleware) and the [SessionContextMiddleware](./middleware.md#sessioncontextmiddleware) in this specific order as the order matters or an `ImproperlyConfigured` exception is raised.

 ```python
 {!> ../../../docs_src/context/basic_session.py !}